by Susan Flantzer

 Due to family circumstances, Lehzen had to work at an early age and she had excellent references from her employer, the aristocratic von Marenholtz family.
 Along with those references and the influence of Augustus Frederic Christopher Kollmanns, a composer, musical theorist, and organist from Hanover who lived in London and was the Organist, Clerk, and Chapel Keeper of His Majesty’s German Lutheran Chapel at St. James’s Palace, Lehzen obtained a position in the household of Prince Edward, Duke of Kent, son of King George III.

-As Feodora grow older, she no longer needed a governess and in 1824, Lehzen became governess to the 5-year-old Victoria.
-Because of Victoria’s unique position – she was third in the line of succession after her childless uncles Prince Frederick, Duke of York and Prince William, Duke of Clarence (the future King William IV), it was necessary that Victoria be well-educated.
+As Feodora grew older, she no longer needed a governess and in 1824, Lehzen became governess to the 5-year-old Victoria.
+Because of Victoria’s unique position – she was third in the line of succession after her childless uncles Prince Frederick, Duke of York and Prince William, Duke of Clarence (the future King William IV), Victoria needed to be well-educated.
 Lehzen gave Victoria a very solid early education.
-When Victoria turned eight, she began to receive lessons from tutors in French, German, writing, mathematics, drawing, dancing, music and singing.
+When Victoria turned eight, she began to receive lessons from tutors in French, German, writing, mathematics, drawing, dancing, music, and singing.

 The Duchess of Kent developed a very close relationship with Sir John Conroy, her Comptroller and Private Secretary, who wanted to use his position with the mother of the future queen to obtain power and influence.
 Conroy and the Duchess tried to control and influence Victoria with their Kensington System, a strict and elaborate set of rules.
 Lehzen was strongly protective of Victoria and encouraged Victoria to become strong, informed, and independent from her mother’s and Conroy’s influence, causing friction between the two and Lehzen.
 The Duchess of Kent’s relationship with her daughter Victoria suffered greatly and did not normalize until Victoria herself had children.